 Dr. Alan Stewart

-Alan graduated with honors from the University of Chicago and went on to continue his veterinary training at the University of Illinois, graduating with honors again.
-He completed an internship in small animal medicine and surgery at Angell Memorial Animal Hospital in Boston, Massachusetts.
-He obtained his residency in small animal medicine at the University of California at Davis, where he received awards for his research and teaching.
+Alan could not afford surgery on his two year old guinea pig when he was a child and that made a lasting impact on him throughout his education and veterinary career He knew there will always be people like him.
+Alan graduated from the University of Chicago, the University of Illinois, school Veterinary Medicine, an internship in small animal medicine and surgery at Angell Memorial Animal Hospital in Boston, Massachusetts and a residency in small animal medicine at the University of California at Davis, where he received awards for his research and teaching.
 Dr. Stewart has also lectured around the world on various topics of internal medicine.
-He has been an internist in the Bay Area for 20 years.
+He has been an internist in the Bay Area for 30 years.
 He is the founder of San Francisco Veterinary Specialists and a co-founder of Bay Area Veterinary Specialists.
-In his spare time, he volunteers, attends the theater, writes plays, scuba dives and supports wildlife causes.
+He currently does locums around the country when specialty hospitals are in need of experienced internists.
+He spends the majority of his time as a play wright.
+He was a semifinalist in the Bay Area Playwrights Festival in 2018.
+He is also on the board of the Magic Theatre.
+He also scuba dives and supports wildlife causes.

 Dr. Anne Marie Benfatto